-Asset managers have woven complex networks with national and regional Distribution partners over many years.
-The lifeblood that sustains these networks is Distributor payments – trailer fees, retrocessions, commissions and rebates.
+Asset managers have woven complex networks with national and regional distribution partners over many years.
+The lifeblood that sustains these networks is distributor payments, such as trailer fees, retrocessions, commissions and rebates.

-To further complicate matters, Institutional clients subscribing directly to funds also seek rebates and concessions that reflect their overall business with a manager which requires a total view of client that many managers find complex to accurately calculate on a quarterly basis let alone monthly or ad hoc before an important client meeting.
+To further complicate matters, institutional clients subscribing directly to funds also seek rebates and concessions that reflect their overall business with a manager, requiring a total view of their client that many managers find complex to accurately calculate every quarter — let alone monthly or ad-hoc before an important client meeting.

-Distribution relationships and the commercial agreements that underpin them typically span many years and certainly outlive the people who originally agreed to them.
-They need constant updating to reflect new marketing campaigns, changes to regulation, new product launches, and fund closures.
+Distribution relationships and the commercial agreements that underpin them typically span many years and outlive those who initially agreed.
+These agreements need updating constantly to reflect new marketing campaigns, changes to regulation, new product launches and fund closures.
 They are further complicated by mergers and acquisition activity affecting the counter-parties on both sides of the agreement.

-By the time applicable interest and penalties are added in, these hidden liabilities on average add up to $10–15 mn in a 5 year period for the same $50 Billion manager, .
-When a ‘zombie rebate’ (euphemistically described as ‘P&L events’ by one Manager) they are akin to a ‘financial lightning strike’ especially if identified at a moment that coincides with year-end or earnings calls.
+By the time applicable interest and penalties are added in, these hidden liabilities add up to between $10–15 million over five years for the same $50 billion manager.
+When a zombie rebate hits (euphemistically described as ‘P&L events’), it is akin to a ‘financial lightning strike’, particularly if identified at a moment that coincides with year-end or earnings calls.

 Across the industry, after allowing for regional differences, this adds up to $220 million of avoidable costs across the Top 400 managers.
 Given an average P/E ratio of 15, the prize for solving this problem is a $3 billion boost in the aggregate market capitalisation for shareholders.

 Get in touch with the Aiviq team of skilled and experienced experts if you would like to know more.